Translators of galaxy morphology indicators between observation and simulation: Methodology

 \NH\ contains a substantially smaller number of massive galaxies than the parent simulation, \HAGN, simply because of the volume difference (roughly a factor of 543).
 In order to resolve kinematic structure, we used only the most massive galaxies in the \NH\ simulation.
 To secure a large sample size we used the data from three different snapshots assuming that the morphology and kinematic structure of a galaxy at different snapshots are independently determined.

-We used the AdaptaHOP algorithm \citep[][]{Aubert04} with the most massive sub-node mode method \citep[][]{Tweed09} for stellar particles.
-For the initial detection of a galaxy, a cut of $N_{\rm ptcl} > 50$ was used.
+For galaxy detection, we used the AdaptaHOP algorithm \citep[][]{Aubert04} with the most massive sub-node mode method \citep[][]{Tweed09} for stellar particles.
+For the initial detection of a galaxy, a cut of $N_{\rm ptcl} > 50$ was used, where $N_{\rm ptcl}$ is the number of particles in the detected galaxy candidate.
 The center of a galaxy is defined using the density distribution, that is, the position of the stellar particles on the highest density peak.
 We sample the galaxies with the total stellar mass greater than $10^{9.5}\,\rm M_{\rm \odot}$, which corresponds to $N_{\rm ptcl} \gtrsim 3.6 \times 10^{5}$ (75 galaxies at $z=0.7$, 92 galaxies at $z=0.3$ and 107 galaxies at $z=0.17$).
 Also, we exclude the irregular or merging galaxy samples (38 galaxies) based on the visual morphology classification.